oddbird/oddleventy/content/blog/2024/anchor-position-polyfill-2.md

 ---
-title: Continued updates to the Anchor Positioning Polyfill
+title: Updates to the Most Desired CSS Feature You Can't Use Yet
-sub: Performance, scope and fallbacks
+sub: Performance, scope, and fallbacks for the anchor positioning polyfill
 date: 2024-11-12
 image:
   src: blog/2024/anchor2.jpg